vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 per se.
 This must have been the cardinal phase of the constructioṇThe en veloping brick construction, which remains today in the form of a ‘tower’, and which always may have had a more tower- than dome-like appearance, 80 was built after the donation recorded in the inscription.

 It is evident that in the case of Sui Vihar we are concerned with a mon ument belonging to our fifth category: funerary monuments containing ashes of the deceased.
 Is anything similar to be found in the non-heterodox tradi tions?
 Or, we may ask, what had become of the Vedic option to build a citi, a pile of bricks over the bones and ashes?
 The citi may have occasionally lived on in burial mounds as these are attested in the Gandhāra reliefs, but when the Mahābhārata (above, n.
 18 on p.
-409) describes the situation at the end of the Kali Age by saying that ed. ¯ukas have replaced temples, this expresses the concern of the author that too many people are being converted to heterodox religions, 81 not the fear that ed. ¯ukas would eventually be worshipped all-out by those who were supposed to belong to the Brahmanical traditioṇThe few Gandhāra reliefs aside, evidence of monuments containing mortuary deposits belonging unambiguously to the Hinduized tradition in the period under inves tigation is very rare indeed.
+409) describes the situation at the end of the Kali Age by saying that ed. ūkas have replaced temples, this expresses the concern of the author that too many people are being converted to heterodox religions, 81 not the fear that ed. ūkas would eventually be worshipped all-out by those who were supposed to belong to the Brahmanical traditioṇThe few Gandhāra reliefs aside, evidence of monuments containing mortuary deposits belonging unambiguously to the Hinduized tradition in the period under inves tigation is very rare indeed.

 The archaeology of the śmaśana ¯